-- All riders under the age of 16 must wear a helmet.
+- All riders under 16 years old must wear a helmet.

-- When transporting kids ages four and under, you must securely seat them in a child passenger bicycle seat, or a bicycle trailer, or an infant sling.
+- When transporting children 1 year old and under, you must securely seat them in a child passenger bicycle seat, or a bicycle trailer, or an infant sling.

 - When riding at night, your bike must be equipped with a white light that's visible from 300 feet away.

-- You cannot carry any package that prevents you from having at least one hand on the handlebars.
+- You cannot carry any package that prevents you from having at least 1 hand on the handlebars.

-School bus drivers cannot use a cell phone while loading and unloading passengers, nor while the bus is in motion.
+School bus drivers cannot use an electronic device while loading and unloading passengers, nor while the bus is in motion.

-Headlights must be on a half hour after sunset to a half hour before sunrise.
+Headlights must be on 30 minutes after sunset to 30 minutes before sunrise.
 Headlights must also be on when it is raining and when visibility is reduced to under 500 feet.